+Why is volleyball a good sport?
 Volleyball is a physically demanding sport that takes skill and athletic ability.
-Pete Waite, author of "Aggressive Volleyball," adds that volleyball also is an entertaining game that many athletes choose for the opportunity to be active and connect with friends.
+Pete Waite, author of Aggressive Volleyball, adds that volleyball also is an entertaining game that many athletes choose for the opportunity to be active and connect with friends.

 Video of the Day

-Playing volleyball is a healthy way to get some exercise.
-Regular exercise is crucial for your health because it helps keep your heart in good working order, as well as helping to prevent illnesses and diseases like cardiovascular disease, cancer and type 2 diabetes.
-Regular exercise may also help ward off depression and increase feelings of happiness and well-being.
+And regular exercise is crucial for your health, because it helps keep your heart healthy, as well as helping to prevent conditions like cardiovascular disease and type 2 diabetes.
+Regular exercise may also help ward off symptoms of depression and increase feelings of happiness and wellbeing.

-Volleyball requires you to pay close attention to the ball so that you can use your arms and hands to come into contact with the fast-moving volleyball in order to send it flying over the net.
+Volleyball requires you to pay close attention to the ball so that you can use your arms and hands to come into contact with the fast-moving volleyball in order to send it flying back over the net.

 Regular social interaction boosts your feelings of happiness and helps you feel as if you are a part of a group working toward a common goal.
 Spending time with friends also makes you feel valued and loved, which translates into happiness.

 Playing on a team also teaches the value of hard work and fairness.
 Volleyball is a competitive and physically demanding sport that depends on how well you accept defeat, as well as how graciously you win.